doorcloud/door-ai-dockerise/README.md

 The CI pipeline includes end-to-end tests that verify BuildKit cache mounts are working correctly.
 If the cache mounts disappear from the Dockerfile or stop working, the CI pipeline will fail, protecting the 5-10× rebuild speed-up for Spring applications.

-CI matrix builds 27 Spring Boot examples (all JAR) to guard against regressions; WAR projects intentionally unsupported.
+CI builds 27 Spring JAR examples; WAR projects skipped.

 ## License